LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   But then, if you also pull speakers jack, there will be no audio devices available, and `onDeviceDisconnected` will be called.

 - You were capturing data from some specific device, but this device is no longer available.
-- Device that was being captured is not in [exclusive mode](https://answers.microsoft.com/en-us/windows/forum/windows_7-pictures/what-is-exclusive-mode-and-what-does-it-do/26922597-f6c8-4080-a675-199e37f37a0b).<span id="exclusive-mode"></span><br/>
+- Device that was being captured is now in [exclusive mode](https://answers.microsoft.com/en-us/windows/forum/windows_7-pictures/what-is-exclusive-mode-and-what-does-it-do/26922597-f6c8-4080-a675-199e37f37a0b).<span id="exclusive-mode"></span><br/>

   ?>Exclusive mode is when some application gets an exclusive ownership of the audio device.
 When device is in exclusive mode, no other application can connect to this device.